Ochlology

 Berlin,

-or at least to determine the local official responsible.
+or at least to determine some responsible local official.
 Wherever

 he turned, he got the same answer.
 They